Reasoning with RAGged events: RAG-Enhanced Event Knowledge Base Construction and reasoning with proof-assistants: Beyond RDF: Enabling Higher-Order Reasoning

-This translation architecture validates our central claim: RAG-discovered event types that appear as ontological violations in RDF evaluation can potentially represent valuable semantic innovations that formal reasoning systems can exploit for sophisticated historical analysis beyond the capabilities of traditional semantic web frameworks.
+This translation architecture validates our central claim: RAG-discovered event types that do not appear in the event database but can be used to extend the ontology to represent valuable semantic innovations that formal reasoning systems can exploit for sophisticated historical analysis beyond the capabilities of traditional semantic web frameworks.